hbctraining/Intro-to-shell-flipped/lessons/03_searching_files.md

 - Learn how to write to file and append to file using output redirection
 - Explore how to use the pipe (`|`) character to chain together commands

-## Searching files
+## Searching files with `grep` command

 We went over how to search within a file using `less`.
 We can also search within files without even opening them, using `grep`.
 Grep is a command-line utility for searching plain-text data sets for lines matching a pattern or regular expression (regex).
+The syntax for `grep` is as follows: `grep word filename`.
+The pattern that we want to search is put at `word` slot, and the file is put at `filename` slot.
 Let's give it a try!

 We are going to practice searching with `grep` using our FASTQ files, which contain the sequencing reads (nucleotide sequences) output from a sequencing facility.
 Each sequencing read in a FASTQ file is associated with four lines of output, with the first line (header line) always starting with an `@` symbol.
 A whole fastq record for a single read should appear similar to the following: